etruel/wpematico/readme.txt

 > #### **[Professional Add-on](https://etruel.com/downloads/wpematico-professional/):**
 >   Extends WPeMatico with a lot of advanced functions and a lot of new features to parse and filter feed items contents, filters for featured, media, enclosure and in-content images, automatic tags generation, inserts custom fields with every post and much more.

 > * [Take a look to all its features by clicking here](https://etruel.com/downloads/wpematico-professional/)

 ---

 > #### **[FULL Content](https://etruel.com/downloads/wpematico-full-content/):**
-> This add-on takes the title and permalink of every feed item and scratches its web page to find the full content.
-> Also allows to read the complete content for *multi-page articles* and gets the featured image from meta tags of source web page, Open Graph or Twitter images.
+> Takes the title and permalink and scratches its web page to find the full content with option to search for *multi-page articles*.
+Set the featured image from meta tags of source web page, Open Graph or Twitter images.
+> Works automatically with 95% of the websites, but if not, allows set up a configuration file for every domain pointing to what section of the web page must be obtained.
+> *Includes a config file editor* to add support for custom domains that moves all the config files to a local folder to don't overwrite the files when updates the plugin.

 > * Don't pay monthly fees until you see all what you can do with a onetime payment. ;-)
-> Works automatically with 95% of the websites, but if not, allows set up a configuration file for every domain pointing to what section of the web page must be obtained.
-> Includes a config file editor to add support for custom domains that moves all the config files to a local folder to don't overwrite the files when updates the plugin.
 > * [Take a look to all its features by clicking here](https://etruel.com/downloads/wpematico-full-content/)

 ---